 6. Take a look at the image of the Hubble Deep Field given to you by your TA.
 Almost every one of the objects you see in this picture is a distant galaxy.
-Count up all the galaxies in each section then add them up to get an estimate of the number of galaxies in this one field.
+Count up all the galaxies in each subsection then add them up to get an estimate of the number of galaxies in this one field.
 Again, you can proceed quicker by taking advantage of the multiple members of your group; however, you might wish to have everyone in the group count one region independently to get some idea of the measurement uncertainty.
 (10 points)

-Region A1:

-Region A2:

-Region A3:

-Region B1:

-Region B2:

-Region B3:

 Region C1:

 Region C2:

 Region C3: